 Admission to the program is subject to the positive assessment of your individual interview in English.

 The selection process will be held at Bologna Business School.
-The selections for the first round will take place on the 13th of October 2020, and the selections for the second round will take place on the 3rd of December 2020.
+The selections for the first round will take place in May 2022, the selections for the second round will take place in June 2022, the selections for the third round on September 2022 and the selections for the third round on November 2022

 In line with the number of available places, admission to the program is granted according to the position on the list of qualified candidates, drawn up on the basis of the total score awarded at the end of the admissions process.